annotation/stam-tools/README.md

 * `@VALUETAG` - Outputs a tag with the value only, pertaining to the first DATA constraint in the query
 * `@IDTAG` - Outputs a tag with the public identifier of the ANNOTATION that has been selected

+If you don't want to match the first DATA constraint, but the n-th, then specify a number to refer to the DATA constraint (1-indexed) in the order specifies.
+Note that only DATA constraints are counted:

+* `@KEYTAG=`*n* - Outputs a tag with the key, pertaining to the *n*-th DATA constraint in the query
+* `@KEYVALUETAG=`*n* - Outputs a tag with the key and the value, pertaining to the *n*-th DATA constraint in the query
+* `@VALUETAG=`*n* - Outputs a tag with the value only, pertaining to the *n*-th DATA constraint in the query

+Attributes may also be provided for styling HTML output:

+* `@STYLE=`*class* - Will associate the mentioned CSS class (it's up to you to associate a proper stylesheet).
+The default one predefines only a few simple classes: `italic`, `bold`, `red`,`green`,`blue`, `super`.
+* `@HIDE` - Do not add the highlight underline and do not add an entry to the legend.
+This may be useful if you only want to apply `@STYLE`.

-If no attribute is provided, there will be no tags shown for that query, only a highlight underline.
-In the highlight queries, the variable from the main selection query is available and you *should* always use it in a constraint, otherwise performance will be sub-optimal.
+If no attribute is provided, there will be no tags or styling shown for that query, only a highlight underline.

+In the highlight queries, the variable from the main selection query is available and you *should* always use it in a constraint, otherwise performance will be sub-optimal!
 All your queries *should* have variable names and these will appear in the legend (unless you pass `--no-legend`).

 Various real examples of visualisation and queries are shown here: <https://github.com/knaw-huc/stam-experiments/tree/main/exp6>